goldbergyoni/nodebestpractices/README.md

 especially if the cause of the abnormal behavior is inside of the missing function

 🔗 [**Read More: returning promises**](./sections/errorhandling/returningpromises.md)

+<br/><br/>

+## ![✔] 2.13 Subscribe to event emitters and streams 'error' event

+### `🌟 #new`

+**TL;DR:** Unlike typical functions, a try-catch clause won't get errors that originate from Event Emitters and anything inherited from it (e.g., streams).
+Instead of try-catch, subscribe to an event emitter's 'error' event so your code can handle the error in context.
+When dealing with [EventTargets](https://nodejs.org/api/events.html#eventtarget-and-event-api) (the web standard version of Event Emitters) there are no 'error' event and all errors end in the process.on('error) global event - in this case, at least ensure that the process crash or not based on the desired context.
+Also, mind that error originating from _asynchronous_ event handlers are not get caught unless the event emitter is initialized with {captureRejections: true}

+**Otherwise:** Event emitters are commonly used for global and key application functionality such as DB or message queue connection.
+When this kind of crucial objects throw an error, at best the process will crash due to unhandled exception.
+Even worst, it will stay alive as a zombie while a key functionality is turned off

 <br/><br/><br/>